 This sounds like an obvious thing but I am still keeping it at top of the list.
 When you are in Mcleodganj, only focus on how you can make the best out of your time.
 There are plenty of places to visit here that I listed above and you should try to visit them all.
 Try things that you have never done before and let Mcleodganj become an experience that you will remember for a long time.

-Second in the list will be photography.
+Second on the list will be photography.
 Go click-crazy and shoot as many pictures as you can.
-You will be presented with ample opportunities to indulge in all kinds of photography including landscape, portrait, night skies, wildlife and much more.
+You will be presented with ample opportunities to indulge in all kinds of photography including landscape, portrait, night skies, wildlife, and much more.